phisher13/DjangoCourses/README.md

-# GeekCourses is an educational platform where everybody can learn something new 💻​📕​
+# 'GeekCourses' is an educational platform where everybody can learn something new 💻​📕​
 <hr/>

 ### App features: